SkillsFundingAgency/das-shared-packages/SFA.DAS.Provider.Shared.UI/readme.md

 ## Usage

 * Add a reference to the [SFA.DAS.Provider.Shared.UI](https://www.nuget.org/packages/SFA.DAS.Provider.Shared.UI/) package
-* in your configuration add a section called **ProviderSharedUIConfiguration** with DashboardUrl defined.
+* In your configuration add a section called **ProviderSharedUIConfiguration** with DashboardUrl defined.
 ```
    {
       "ProviderSharedUIConfiguration" :